enjoy-ing/task_manager_app/README.md

 ## Features

-- Add/Edit/Delete tasks
+Features
+1. Add, Edit & Delete Tasks - Easily create new tasks, update existing ones, and remove completed or unwanted tasks.

-- Filter by Status, Tags, and Due Date
+2. Advanced Filtering - Filter tasks by Status (Todo, In Progress, Done), Tags, and Due Date (e.g., Today, This Week).

-- Sort by Priority, Due Date, or Creation Date
+3. Sorting Options - Sort tasks by Priority, Due Date, or Creation Date to keep your workflow organized.

-- Export/Import tasks as JSON
-- Fully responsive design
-- Persistent storage using `localStorage`
+4. Export / Import as JSON - Backup your tasks or transfer them across browsers using JSON export and import.

+5. Responsive Design - A clean and responsive UI that works across mobile, tablet, and desktop.

+6. Persistent Storage - All tasks are saved in the browser using localStorage and persist across sessions.

 ---